Gunnera tinctoria: Uses

-In its native Chile, where it is called nalca or pangue, it is used in a similar way to European rhubarb: the stalks are eaten fresh or cooked into jam or cordial.
+In its native Chile, where it is called nalca or pangue, it is used in a similar way to European rhubarb: after peeling, the stalks are eaten fresh or cooked into jam or cordial.
 The leaves are used in the preparation of the traditional Chilean dish curanto.
+The roots are also traditionally used to tan leather and as a black dye.
+The species is seldom cultivated.
+Instead, the stalks are gathered from the wild and informally commercialised by local people known as nalqueros.

 As an invasive species

-In parts of New Zealand the Chilean rhubarb has become a recognised pest plant.
-For instance in Taranaki, on the west coast of the North Island it was spread to riverbeds, coastal cliffs and forest margins.
-G. tinctoria is on the National Pest Plant Accord.
-Under Section 52 and 53 of the Biosecurity Act, it is an offence to knowingly propagate, distribute, spread, sell, offer for sale.
-In Great Britain it has become well-established and sometimes problematic in western districts and appears to be spreading.
-In the west of Ireland, G. tinctoria is a major invasive species, in particular on Achill Island and on Corraun Peninsula, County Mayo.
+In parts of New Zealand, Chilean rhubarb has become a recognised pest plant; in Taranaki, on the western coast of North Island, it has spread to riparian zones and riverbeds, coastal cliffs, and forest margins, thus placing the species on the National Pest Plant Accord.
+Under Section 52 and 53 of the Biosecurity Act, it is an offence in New Zealand to knowingly propagate, distribute, spread, sell or otherwise offer for possession.
+In Great Britain, the species was popular amongst gardeners for decades, but became rather well-established, and sometimes problematic, in western districts, and appeared to be spreading.
+In the west of Ireland, G. tinctoria is a major invasive species, in particular on Achill Island and on the Corraun Peninsula, County Mayo.
 Its large leaves create dense shade, preventing other species from germinating or growing.

 Chilean rhubarb is classified in the European Union as an invasive species of Union concern, and it is illegal to import, grow, or sell it within the EU.

+In the United Kingdom, the plant was classified under Schedule 9 of the Wildlife and Countryside Act 1981 as an invasive species.
+While it remained legal to cultivate privately, it was made illegal to allow the species to spread outside the bounds of one's property, or to deliberately sow it elsewhere.